LindsayBradford/go-dbf/README.md

 )
 ```

-There's no real documentation as yet.
 Here is a very simple snippet of example 'load' code to get you going:
 ```go
   dbfTable, err := godbf.NewFromFile("exampleFile.dbf", "UTF8")